Shakyamuni177te/StressTest/README.md

 Go away.
 Just leave.
 Now.

+## It worked yesterday but when I rebooted my computer it stopped working

+Ah.
+Yes.
 If you're planning on running multiple stress tests, you might wish to add `export PATH=$PATH:/StressTest` to your `~/.profile` file, which you can do by typing:

 `nano ~/.profile`